 As veteran investors say, saving money and investing are like cousins.
 You need to save up some moolah first to put in different investment methods.
 So, right now, you should discipline yourself to save your hard-earned money for your financial goals.

 You can start saving even a small amount of your earnings so that it won’t be too hard for you.
-For instance, you can set aside $10 every week into a cookie jar, small safe, envelope, bank, anything where you can stash your money away.
-That small savings can go up to over $500 annually.
+For instance, you can opt for a monthly bullion subscription which is a smart way to save and invest your money in precious metals that will give you the best returns in the future.
+These small savings can go up to over $500 annually.

 Moreover, you have to check your debt, cash flow, and liquidity needs.
 It’s not smart to invest money when you have debts eating away your financial resources.
 Make sure that you have a good amount of money on you when you need it.